jibreil/vnstat-alert/Email Alert/README.md

 ## What is it?

-This is a simple python script to control data usage using a set limit, the original script executes the command `sudo shutdown` when the limit is reached and the email version sends an email alert before shutting down the machine.
+This is a simple python script to control data usage by shutting down the machine when a set limit is reached and sends an email alert to the admin.

 ## Current Version